 The Master's Paper is a thesis substitute that demonstrates command of epidemiologic principles and methods, by means of a research project focused on a specific clinical or public health issue, and based on extant data resources.
 The Master's Paper requires a proposal approved by both members of the Master's Paper committee, completion of an analytic project, and preparation of a scientific report.
 Following approval by the two committee members, the completed Master's Paper is submitted to the Department as a scientific report formatted as a manuscript for publication.
-Submission for publication is encouraged, but not required.
 The Master's paper proposal does not have to be submitted to the Student Services Office.